-- You need ground truth (gold standard) for the evaluation - To create a gold standard, manually label a set of record pairs as matches or non-matches including corner cases - Rule of thumb for creating a suitable gold standard with acceptable manual effort: - 1. match records using several simple matching techniques (goal: avoid selection bias) and sort record pairs according to their similarity - if available, use information about likely matches (e.g. ISBN or GTIN numbers that exist in multiple sources) - 3. manually verify a fair amount of the resulting pairs (e.g. >500 pairs) including - 1. matching record pairs (randomly chosen, 20% of GS) - 2. corner case matches and non-matches (30% of GS) - 3. non-matching record pairs (randomly chosen, 50% of GS)
+- You need ground truth (a gold standard) for the evaluation - To create a gold standard manually label a set of record pairs as matches or non-matches including corner cases - Rule of thumb for creating a suitable gold standard with acceptable manual effort: - Find candidate pairs by matching records using several simple matching techniques (goal: avoid selection bias) and sort the candidate pairs according to their similarity - 2. if available, use information about likely matches (e.g. ISBN or GTIN numbers that exist in multiple sources) - 3. manually verify a fair amount of the resulting candidate pairs (e.g. >500 pairs) including - 1. matching record pairs (randomly chosen, 20% of GS) - 2. corner case matches and non-matches (30% of GS) - 3. non-matching record pairs (randomly chosen, 50% of GS)